India's largest container port disrupted by global cyber attack

 The port has been trying to clear containers manually, but operational capacity has dropped to a third at the terminal, Anil Diggikar, chairman of Jawaharlal Nehru Port (JNPT), told Reuters on Wednesday morning.

 "This is fallout of global cyber attack.
-We are hopeful that operations will normalise in a day," he said.
+We are hopeful that operations will normalize in a day," he said.

 Containers are piling up outside the port due to the delay in loading and unloading at Gateway Terminals India, he said.